Intriguing Findings of Frequency Selection for Image Deblurring: Introduction

 \section{Introduction}

 Image deblurring aims at removing blurring artifacts to recover sharp images \cite{Cho2021rethinking}.
-The blurring/degradation of an image can be caused by many factors, \emph{e.g.}, irregular camera and/or objects movement, out-of-focus optics, etc. The blurry image leads to visually low quality and hampers subsequent high-level vision tasks, ranging from security, medical imaging to object recognition \cite{Chen2020one}.
+The blurring of an image can be caused by many factors, \textit{e.g.}, camera shake, objects movement, out-of-focus optics, etc. The blurry image leads to visually low quality and hampers subsequent high-level vision tasks, ranging from security, medical imaging to object recognition \cite{Chen2020one}.

-Substantial research works have been done over the past decades to explore accurate and efficient image deblurring approaches.
-But, due to the ill-posed nature of the subject, image deblurring is still an unsolved problem.
-Kernel-based methods try to estimate the latent sharp image and the blur operator simultaneously, given a blurry image \cite{Sun2015learning,Chakrabarti2016a,Schuler2016learning,Ren2020neural,Tran2021explore}.
-But kernel-related problems usually hamper its usage in effective image deblurring, \emph{e.g.}, kernel estimation is sensitive to noise, and there often exist various constraints to model characteristics of blur which are not practical in real scenarios.